DrRuski/Movie-Search-Database/README.md

 # Movie Search Database | UsePopcorn

-This project was made in accordance with the `The Ultimate React Course 2024: React, Redux & More` course on udemy.com.
+This project was made in accordance with the `The Ultimate React Course 2024: React, Redux & More by Jonas Schmedtmann` course on udemy.com.